 With Bluehost, once you created your password, you’ll be automatically logged into your cPanel (Control Panel).
 Scroll down until you see the section labeled “Website Builder”.
 Click on the WordPress icon.
 You might see the options to purchase installation helps, but that isn’t necessary.
 Just skip these extras by clicking on the “No Thanks” button.

 The next screen will ask for your domain name, administrative username, and password.
 Mention the information asked, accept the terms and conditions, and click “Install Now.”
 It’ll take a few moments to get installed.

 In case you get stuck somewhere, please refer to this detailed article.
 It’ll guide you on each and every step, answering all your questions regarding this process.

 Once You Have Installed WordPress On Bluehost, It’s time for you to do “Optimize” your WordPress Website, as it’ll be helpful for you to proceed ahead without coming back to do the same at the later stage.
 Here’s how you should do it.

-Once you optimized your WordPress Website, next step to start a blog is to finalize your WordPress theme.
+Once you optimize your WordPress Website, the next step to start a blog is to finalize your WordPress theme.